build-on-aws/content/posts/picturesocial/06-how-to-use-dynamodb-on-a-containerized-api/index.md

 ### Walkthrough

-* First, we are gonna create the DynamoDB Table needed for this walkthrough, this table will be named Pictures.
+* First, we are going to create the DynamoDB Table needed for this walkthrough, this table will be named Pictures.
 We will use the Terminal of our preference with AWS CLI 2 installed and logged in.

 ```bash
 aws dynamodb create-table \